Health Care Professionals Protect the Health of Vermonters.

-Health care professionals protect the health of Vermonters through efforts to mitigate, prepare for, respond to, and recover from disasters, infectious disease, terrorism and mass casualty emergencies.
+They help mitigate, prepare for, respond to, and recover from disasters, infectious disease, terrorism and mass casualty emergencies.

-Learn how the Health Department assists health care providers and hospitals before and during public health emergencies.
-If you have any questions, please contact [email protected].
+Learn more about how the Health Department helps health care professionals before and during public health emergencies.

-Vermont Health care and EMS Preparedness Webinar Series
+Vermont Health Care and EMS Preparedness Webinar Series

 The 2022 Vermont Healthcare and EMS Preparedness Conference will not be held in-person.
 Instead, a monthly webinar series offering continuing education for EMS providers and informational sessions throughout the year.
 Presentations will cover health equity, health care and emergency preparedness, crisis communications, Emergency Medical Services (EMS), and more.
 Learn more and sign up for these free webinars.